🧑🌾ERC20 Campaigns and Applications

 If you want your Constant Product AMM, or lending and borrowing protocol to be fully integrated and supported by Merkl, or to create tailored protocol-campaigns (as we did for Silo and Radiant), please contact us on the Merkl Discord by opening a BD ticket to discuss the integration process.
 Integration allows APRs and TVL calculations.

-Additionally, some lending/borrowing protocols may want to be able to offer more tailored incentives (e.g incentivize lenders but while blacklisting those who fold their liquidity).
-In this case as well, we recommend a dedicated integration, like we did typically for Silo and Radiant.
+Additionally, some lending/borrowing protocols may want to be able to offer more tailored incentives (e.g., incentivize lenders while blacklisting those who fold their liquidity).
+In this case as well, we recommend a dedicated integration, as we did for Silo and Radiant.

 Last updated